idris-maps/serea/readme.md

 # Serea

-Diagrams, charts, graphs and stuff
+Charts, diagrams and graphs for markdown